Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

 \subsection{Public Engagement and Social Acceptance}

-Figure \ref{fig:F11_trustpathway} proposes that the successful implementation of carbon storage projects is highly dependent on fostering public trust, social acceptance, and stakeholders' engagement, which vary significantly between different regions.
-In Poland, public participation faces unique challenges due to the country’s historical dependence on coal and fossil fuels, the economic structures of energy-dependent communities, and the broader socio-political landscape.
-Beyond technical and economic feasibility, building trust and securing societal support are crucial in determining the viability of CCS deployment.
-As a member of the European Union, Poland must also align its public communication strategies with EU-wide transparency standards and stakeholder participation frameworks \cite{wojakowski2024communicating,langhellesocial}.
+The successful deployment of CCUS technologies in emerging regions is fundamentally dependent on fostering public trust, social acceptance, and effective stakeholder engagement strategies that must be tailored to local contexts and socio-political landscapes.
+Figure \ref{fig:F11_trustpathway} illustrates a comprehensive framework for building public support, demonstrating that beyond technical and economic feasibility, securing societal acceptance represents a critical determinant of CCS project viability.
+Emerging CCS regions, including countries with historical fossil fuel dependencies and those transitioning to new energy economies, face unique challenges in public engagement that require nuanced approaches to communication, participation, and trust-building.
+For countries pursuing CCS as part of their decarbonization strategies, alignment with international transparency standards and stakeholder participation frameworks becomes essential for building credible engagement processes \cite{wojakowski2024communicating,langhellesocial}.

-One of the key factors influencing public engagement in Poland is the direct involvement of local stakeholders in decision-making processes (Fig. \ref{fig:F11_trustpathway}).
-Studies, including the EU FP7 SiteChar project, have demonstrated that proactive engagement strategies, such as social site characterization and early public consultations, significantly contribute to community trust and project acceptance \cite{Brunsting2015767,wojakowski2022public}.
-Economic benefits and risk communication play a central role in shaping public perception, with local communities more likely to support CCS projects when they see clear advantages in terms of job creation, energy security, and environmental benefits.
-Transparent information dissemination and direct involvement of community representatives have been shown to improve public confidence in CCS technologies \cite{wojakowski2024communicating,langhellesocial}.
+Central to effective public engagement across lower-maturity CCS countries is the meaningful involvement of local stakeholders in decision-making processes, moving beyond traditional top-down approaches toward collaborative governance models (Fig. \ref{fig:F11_trustpathway}).
+International experience, including lessons from the EU FP7 SiteChar project and similar initiatives, demonstrates that proactive engagement strategies incorporating social site characterization and early public consultations significantly enhance community trust and project acceptance across diverse cultural and political contexts \cite{Brunsting2015767,wojakowski2022public}.
+Economic co-benefits and comprehensive risk communication emerge as universal factors shaping public perception, with communities consistently showing greater support for CCS projects when they perceive clear local advantages in terms of employment opportunities, energy security enhancement, and environmental protection.
+The Polish experience exemplifies this pattern, where transparent information dissemination and direct involvement of community representatives have been shown to improve public confidence in CCS technologies \cite{nooraiepour2025norwegian,wojakowski2024communicating,langhellesocial}.